DocHolliday13x/city-explorer-api/README.md

 * Link to Trello Board: https://trello.com/b/YJhepSUm/city-explorer
 * Name of Feature: Back-End Server
 * Estimate of Time Needed to Complete: Probably 6 hours
-* Start Time: 1400
+* Start Time: 1400 21 MAR 2023
+* Finish Time: 1630 22 MAR 2023
+* Actual Time to Completion: 14 hours

+## Lab 08

+For today's assignment, I have to use two additional APIs to display current weather data by date, as well as list current movies playing in the city that is searched by the user.

+* Link to Trello Board: https://trello.com/b/YJhepSUm/city-explorer
+* Name of Feature: Using weather API to display accurate/dynamic weather data, using movie database api to display list of available movies by city location
+* Estimate of Time Needed to Complete: 15 hours
+* Start Time: 1630
 * Finish Time: 0000
-* Actual Time to Completion: 10 hours
+* Actual Time to Completion:

 ## Getting Started